pirafrank/fpiracom/pages/pages/quotes.md

 *"It does not matter how slow you go so long as you do not stop."* <br> Wisdom of Confucius

-*"Sometimes there’s not a better way.
-Sometimes there’s only the hard way."* <br> Mary E. Pearson
+*"Sometimes there's not a better way.
+Sometimes there's only the hard way."* <br> Mary E. Pearson

 *"One man's magic is another man's engineering.
 Supernatural is a null word."* <br> Robert A. Heinlein